-In addition, pursuant to the advance notice provisions set forth in our bylaws, for a stockholder's proposal or nomination to be properly presented at the 2019 annual meeting of stockholders, but not submitted for inclusion in our proxy statement, such stockholder's written notice of the intent of such stockholder to make a nomination of a person for election as a director or to bring any other matter before the annual meeting must be delivered to the Corporate Secretary of RELM at the principal executive offices of the Company no less than 120 days nor more than 180 days prior to the first anniversary of the date on which we first mailed our proxy materials for the preceding year's annual meeting of stockholders.
-As a result, proposals for the 2019 annual meeting of stockholders submitted outside the provisions of Rule 14a-8 will be considered untimely if submitted prior to October 22, 2018 or after December 21, 2018.
-Also, any proxy granted with respect to the 2019 annual meeting of stockholders will confer on management discretionary authority to vote with respect to a stockholder proposal or director nomination if notice of such proposal or nomination is not received by our Corporate Secretary within the timeframe provided above.
+In addition, pursuant to the advance notice provisions set forth in our bylaws, for a stockholder's proposal or nomination to be properly presented at the 2020 annual meeting of stockholders, but not submitted for inclusion in our proxy statement, such stockholder's written notice of the intent of such stockholder to make a nomination of a person for election as a director or to bring any other matter before the annual meeting must be received by our Corporate Secretary at our principal executive offices no less than 120 days nor more than 180 days prior to the first anniversary of the date on which we first mailed our proxy materials for the preceding year's annual meeting of stockholders.
+As a result, stockholder nominations of director candidates for the 2020 annual meeting of stockholders, and proposals for the 2020 annual meeting of stockholders submitted outside the provisions of Rule 14a-8, will be considered untimely if submitted prior to November 26, 2019 or after January 25, 2020.
+However, in the event that the date of the annual meeting is more than 30 days prior to or after the anniversary date of the previous year's annual meeting of stockholders, notice by the stockholder must be received by our Corporate Secretary at our principal offices not earlier than the close of business on the 120th day prior to such annual meeting of stockholders and not later than the close of business on the later of the 75th day prior to such annual meeting or the 10th day following the day on which public announcement (as defined in the bylaws) of the date of such annual meeting is first made.
+Since the date of the 2019 annual meeting of stockholders has been delayed by more than 30 days from the anniversary date of the previous annual meeting, for a stockholder's notice to be timely to be presented at the 2019 annual meeting of stockholders, it must have been received by our Corporate Secretary no earlier than March 14, 2019 and no later than April 28, 2019.
+The bylaws specify the information that had to accompany any such stockholder notices.
+The Company did not receive any stockholder proposals or nominations.

+Any proxy granted with respect to the 2019 annual meeting of stockholders or 2020 annual meeting of stockholders will confer on management discretionary authority to vote with respect to a stockholder proposal or director nomination if notice of such proposal or nomination is not received by our Corporate Secretary within the timeframes provided above.